-16.4 ENDORSEMENT UPON DEEDS OF LOT SPLIT APPROVAL (MINOR SUBDIVISIONS) BY ZONING AND LAND USE REGULATING BODY
+16.4 ENDORSEMENT UPON DEEDS OF LOT SPLIT APPROVAL (MINOR SUBDIVISIONS) BY ZONING AND LAND USE REGULATING BODY does not create marketable title unless

 Note: The title examiner may not rely upon the abstract to determine the necessity for lot split approval.
 The title examiner should determine whether the land is within a planning area and, if so, the effective date of the plan.